You are hereHome» Services» Robotic Surgery» da Vinci Sacrocolpopexy: Surgery for Uterine or Vaginal Vault Prolapse

 - Less blood loss and need for transfusions

 - Shorter recovery time

 - Quicker return to normal activities

-As with any surgery, these benefits cannot be guaranteed since surgery is specific to each patient and procedure.
-Ask your doctor if this procedure is right for you.
+Every surgery is unique to each patient and procedure.
+Be sure to ask your doctor if this procedure is right for you.